mareklabuzekintive/soszjal/index.md

 ```
 @Soszjal powiadamiaj mnie
 ```
--- bot will ask about an event to notify and a notification channel and contact data in a 1-1 conversation.
+-- bot will ask about an event to notify and a notification channel in a 1-1 conversation.

-**IMPORTANT NOTE**: for this to work you need to add chatbot 'Soszjal' to your Skype contacts.
+**IMPORTANT NOTE**: for this to work you need to add Soszjal chatbot to your Skype contacts.

-Right click one of the bot logo in the history of the chat and select from the menu 'add to contacts'.
+Right click one of Soszjal bot logo in the history of the chat and select from the menu 'add to contacts'.

-Tip: There is also option to "Add to favourites" to have it always at hand.
+Tip: There is also option to "Add to favourites" to have it always at hand - to easily send private commands to it, see [help page](help) for more info.

 (Because Soszjal is designed to handle many groups, you need to start subscription on a group conversation - if you have any ideas here, let me know).